bw0rth/pync/docs/source/usage/client-server.rst

 ============

-While sending messages back and forth isn't all that interesting, this core concept of redirecting input and output opens up a range of other possibilities:
+While sending messages back and forth isn't all that interesting, this core concept of redirecting input and output, to and from the network, opens up a range of other possibilities:

 * :doc:`data-transfer`
 * :doc:`talking-to-servers`